Spinal Tract and Its Pathway

 Motor fibers start from the motor area of the brain,

-the posterior limb of the internal capsule & brainstem
+pass through the corona radiata, the posterior limb of the internal capsule & brainstem |

 In the lowest part of the medulla oblongata, most of the fibers cross to the opposite side and terminate in anterior horn cells of grey matter